 Growing your own vegetables offers many health benefits.
-From exercise and mental clarity to fresh air and economic savings, growing a Florida vegetable garden can be easy if you know the appropriate dates for planting.
+From exercise and mental clarity to fresh air and economic savings, vegetable gardening can be easy if you know the appropriate dates for planting.

 While this guide provides recommendations primarily for home gardens, the information may be useful for container, community, and market gardens, as well as others.